uqlibrary/technology-training/Python/pandas/pandas.md

     * `methane`
     * `nitrous_oxide`

-To only keep these columns, we can index the dataframes with a list of names:
+To only keep these columns, we can index the dataframe with a list of names:

 ```python
 keep = ['iso_code', 'country', 'year', 'population', 'gdp', 'co2', 'methane', 'nitrous_oxide']